microsoft/ML-For-Beginners/README.md

 Travel with us around the world as we apply these classic techniques to data from many areas of the world.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

-**Hearty thanks to our authors (list all authors here)** Jen Looper, Stephen Howell, Francesca Lazzeri
+**Hearty thanks to our authors** Jen Looper, Stephen Howell, Francesca Lazzeri, Tomomi Imura, Cassie Breviu, Dmitry Soshkinov, Amy Boyd, Ornella Altunyan

  **🙏Special thanks🙏 to our Microsoft Student Ambassador reviewers and content contributors**, notably Rishit Dagli, Rohan Raj, Muhammad Sakib Khan Inan, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal